Rokumaehn/AutoMapPins/readme.md

 Copper, Iron and Silver will show whether they are fully intact or partially mined.

-Each category can be enabled and disabled via the **BepInEx ModConfiguration** plugin.
+Each category has it's own icon and can be enabled and disabled via the **BepInEx ModConfiguration** plugin.
 In addition you can also toggle the display of all object types that I've currently identified in the game.
 But be warned that this will really clutter your map.

 ##  Planned Features
 * Pins for Points of Interests like ruins, stone circles and camps
-* Themed pin icons for the various categories

 ##  License and Credits
 This mod is forked from bdew's AutoMapPins, who provided a great starting point.